Table of Contents

 The spectroscopy module is shipped factory aligned and should not require alignment if ordered with a matching D2-100-DBR laser or if ordered with the fiber input (-FC) option.
 If the unit was not aligned to a laser at the factory, or if it falls out of alignment, the following steps can be used:

-The following images are representative of spectroscopy for 87Rb with and without Doppler subtraction.
+The following images are representative of spectroscopy for 87Rb with (figure 8) and without Doppler subtraction (figure 7).
 Note that Doppler subtraction has a minimal effect on peak lock signal generated by dithering the laser (green traces).